 Core Purpose: Salesforce provides a 360-degree view of customer relationships, not just individual contacts.
 It understands that in modern business, you're not just managing customers—you're managing complex relationships, multi-stakeholder deals, and partnerships that span years.

 While simple CRM tools track contacts and log activities, they lack the depth needed for sophisticated business operations.
-Salesforce builds on these basics but adds:
+Salesforce builds on these basics but adds critical enterprise capabilities:

 The Salesforce platform includes specialized capabilities that don't exist in basic CRM tools: